 The Storefronts Program: In 2010, an innovative consortium of city and neighborhood organizations inaugurated the Storefronts program in Seattle’s Pioneer Square and International District neighborhoods by activating empty storefronts with vibrant local art and creative projects.
 At the time, the initiative sought to address high retail vacancy rates that were symptomatic of the economic downturn.
 Though Seattle's economic climate is now stronger, Shunpike continues to support our creative community and urban neighborhoods by providing opportunities for artists to showcase dynamic, engaging works that reach out to passersby, humanize our built environment, and support urban revitalization.

 There is a total of 4 residencies available in three-month increments, with the first residency starting November 1, 2017.

-- Artists are required to work in the Expressions Lab for a minimum of 8 hours per week for the duration of the three-month residency and be available for questions by employees about their process while they work.
+- Artists are required to work in the on-site art studio for a minimum of 8 hours per week for the duration of the three-month residency and be available for questions by employees about their process while they work.

-- Artists will provide 1 Artist Lecture and host 1 Workshop during the residency.
+- Artists will provide one Artist Lecture and host one Workshop during the residency.

-- Artists will create 1 Artwork, at the artist's selection, which will be given to Amazon upon completion of the residency.
+- Artists will create one Artwork, at the artist’s selection, which will be included in the corporate campus art upon completion of the residency.
 Artists will reserve rights to be acknowledged as the author of the Artwork.

 - Artists will provide their own art supplies.

-- Artists are allowed and encouraged to create additional work and install for public display within Expressions Gallery for the duration of the residency.
+- Artists are encouraged to create additional work and install for public display within the art studio for the duration of the residency.

 Eligibility: Greater Pacific Northwest residents over 18 years of age, creating original works.
 Artists may NOT be enrolled in a program of study within an academic institution during the time of the residency.

 SUCCESSFUL APPLICANTS ARE: